qthumbprint/pact-core/README.md

 \phi(t) = \phi_0 + f(t - t_0) + \frac{1}{2}\dot{f}(t - t_0)^2
 $$

 Random background noise cancels out, revealing a clear pulse profile.
 The software identifies the peak of this pulse.
-Using a standard astronomical timing package (e.g., TEMPO2), the node accounts for relativistic barycentric-to-topocentric delays to calculate the highly specific, continuous local Time of Arrival ($t_{\text{actual}}^{(i)}$).
+Using a standard astronomical timing package (e.g., TEMPO2), the node accounts for relativistic barycentric-to-topocentric delays to calculate the highly specific, continuous local Time of Arrival, denoted as `t_actual`.

 ### Step 2: Cryptographic Authentication